aseiis/epochplusplus/README.md

 <u>VERSION 1.X</u> <br/>
 ☐ Make project cards moveable (drag-and-drop) <br/>
 ☐ Rethink the window size policy (is set fixed for now for simplicity) <br/>
+☐ More flexibily with save files (edit save file location by user?) <br/>

 ## Building and compatibility